The engine has two hydraulic tensioners of the same design - for the upper and lower chain

 You will need: a 12 wrench, a screwdriver.

-Holding the cover of the hydraulic tensioner (it is pressed from the inside by the tensioner), unscrew the two bolts with a 12 wrench.
+Holding the hydraulic tensioner cover (it is pressed from the inside by the tensioner), unscrew the two bolts with a 12 wrench.

 Remove the cover and take out the hydraulic tensioner.